promptc3/circuitClub/api/README.md

   3. `bin/rails s -p PORTNUMBER'` (PORTNUMBER use the frontend one...)
   4. visit `http://localhost:PORTNUMBER/admin`
   5. email: admin@example.com, password: password (We will change it later)
+  6. type `rails test` and press Enter to see if everything is fine.

 ## Links for getting json API
 	1. `cd api/`